SERENDIPITOUS THOUGHT FOR THE DAY

 • The California Gold Rush (1848-1855): James Marshall’s accidental discovery of gold while building a sawmill sparked a massive migration and economic boom in California.
 James Wilson Marshall (1810 – 1885) was an American carpenter and a sawmill operator, who on January 24, 1848, reported the finding of gold at Coloma, California, a small settlement on the American River, about 36 miles northeast of Sacramento.
 His discovery was the impetus for the California Gold Rush.
 The mill property was owned by John Sutter who employed Marshall to build his mill.
 The wave of gold seekers turned everyone’s attention away from the mill which eventually fell into disrepair and was never used as intended.
 Neither Marshall nor Sutter ever profited from the gold find.

-This discovery sparked the California Gold Rush, transforming the state's economy and creating immense wealth for miners, merchants, and even those who sold shovels and picks.
+But this discovery sparked the California Gold Rush, transforming the state’s economy and creating immense wealth for miners, merchants, and even those who sold shovels and picks.

 Unforeseen Market Shifts: